E-Printer/haircut-hysteria/README.md

 ### Challenges

-### Final Thoughts

 ### Future Improvements & Iterations

+There were some features in our project board that we would like to build on including adding a contact form and map within the contact information.

 ## Credits

-- This project is based on the "I Think Therefore I Blog" project from the Code Institute LMS
+- This project is based on the "I Think Therefore I Blog" project from the Code Institute LMS and modified by the team to produce a booking system using HTML, CSS, Python, PostgreSQL and Django.
-- Help received to troubleshoot various issues during the project from Coding Coach team at Code Institute and Headforwards Bootcamp cohort